 Law and Economics

-The University of Bonn is one of the few Universities in Germany uniting the Department of Law and the Department of Economics in one Faculty, the “Rechts- and Staatswissenschaftliche Fakultät” (Faculty of Law and Economics).
-These combined Faculties were formerly very common.
-As the specialization of the individual disciplines became more and more extensive, many the formerly combined Faculties split into separate Faculties of Law and Faculties of Economics.
+The University of Bonn is one of the few universities in Germany uniting the Department of Law and the Department of Economics in one faculty, the "Rechts- and Staatswissenschaftliche Fakultät" (Faculty of Law and Economics).
+Such combined faculties were formerly very common.
+As the specialization of the individual disciplines became more and more extensive, many the formerly combined faculties split up.
 The University of Bonn never succumbed to this trend.
 And if not mistaken, current developments proof this decision to have been very wise.
-In any case, several German Universities have recently reversed the separation of the Faculties of Law and Economics.
+In any case, several German universities have recently reversed the separation of their faculties for law and for economics.